Costa Rica January

 The Caribbean side of Costa Rica is still in the rain season.
 Temperatures remain warm with daytime highs in the mid 80s.
 Rains occur regularly in January with some heavy rains that can last more than a day.

-The Central Valley has great weather in January.
+The Central Valley and Arenal has great weather in January.
 Temperatures will be in the upper 70s.
 Rain does occur in the form of evening showers, but not often.

 Costa Rica January Reservations